 Images of Yesteryear

 We have received many requests to present a selection of historic images and we are pleased to be able to do so.
-We plan to add a new image a couple of times a month and hope that you will enjoy them.
+We plan to add new images a couple of times a year and hope that you will enjoy them.
 The copyright images can be licensed for use by media outlets.

 An interesting RoadCar open top conversion!

 Whilst Rocky and his friends form part of the modern Stagecoach East Midlands open top operation in Skegness we were intrigued by this image from RoadCar days in the town.
 Garish coloured buses were a trademark of the RoadCar operation but it was the style of the open top conversion on this Northern Counties-bodied Leyland Atlantean that caught our attention.
 Obviously a low-cost conversion with only the central section of roof removed!
 LJA622P was new in 1976 to the Greater Manchester PTE.

 Lake District open top travel the 1999 way....

 The open top operation in the Lake District has come a long way since 1999 when the service was provided by Bristol VRTs.
 Since then it has been operated by former London Leyland Titans, and the odd Leyland Olympian.
 Then came former London Dennis Tridents.
 Now, in a first for Stagecoach the 599 route has received brand new Volvo B5TL double decks with Wrightbus Gemini part open top bodywork.
 Bristol VRT UWV618S was new to Southdown in 1978 and migrated to the Lake District where it operated between 1996 and 2001.
 It then moved to Stephensons of Rochford and was put to work on the Southend on Sea Sightseeing tour before being exported to New Jersey USA in 2005.